How to reuse tuna cans and not waste them: 3 original ideas for the home 🐟♻️

 Before throwing them away, think about this: tuna cans are sturdy, compact and very versatile.
 That’s why they work so well in crafts and decorative projects for the home.

-Also, reusing them brings very tangible benefits 🌿:
+Also, reusing them brings very concrete advantages 🌿:

 • They reduce waste and help care for the environment.

-• They let you save money on small household items.
+• They let you save on small household items.

 • They’re easy to handle and take up little space.

-• They work for decorating without spending too much.
+• They’re useful for decorating without spending much.

 • They stimulate creativity and turn a simple task into a mini personal project.

-Fun fact: many food cans are made with coated steel, a material that withstands domestic use quite well.
+Fun fact: many food cans are made with coated steel, a material that endures household use quite well.
 That’s why they last longer than you might think.

-In consultations, more than once I’ve recommended craft activities to patients with mild stress or anxiety.
+In my practice, more than once I’ve recommended hands-on activities to patients with stress or mild anxiety.
 Not as a “magic cure,” of course, but as support.
-Painting, recycling, putting something useful together… that lowers the pace.
+Painting, recycling, putting something useful together… that slows you down.
 Your hands work and your mind rests a little.
 It’s almost therapy with a brush and a can 😄.

-Idea 1: how to make decorative homemade candles with tuna cans
+Idea 1: how to make decorative homemade candles using tuna cans

 I love this option because it combines recycling, decoration and a cozy touch.
 Candles made in tuna cans look rustic, pretty and can even work as a gift.